libretime/libretime/docs/README.md

 The documentation is divided into multiple parts:

-- the [Admin manual](./admin-manual) provide guides and references for administrators to setup and configure LibreTime.
+- the [Administrator manual](./admin-manual) provide guides and references to setup and configure LibreTime.
 - the [User manual](./user-manual) provide guides and tutorials for managers, and content creators to use LibreTime.
-- the [Developer manual](./development) provide guides for developers to integrate LibreTime, or improve and contribute to LibreTime.
+- the [Developer manual](./developer-manual) provide guides to integrate LibreTime, or improve and contribute to LibreTime.

 ## Getting help